CIVIC ENGAGEMENT AS A CATALYST FOR CIVICS EDUCATION

 Massachusetts, as part of reform that builds civic education into the curriculum each year from Kindergarten through high school, passed a law in 2018 to require that each student be offered an opportunity to participate in a civic engagement project in middle school and/or in high school.
 Link to the law here.
 To learn more about the law and the coalition that supported its passage, click here.

 Emerging America offers resources to teachers for developing Civics lessons, planning courses that pair content knowledge with inquiry skills and practices that are fundamental to citizenship, and shaping community engagement projects for maximum educational value.

-- EmergingAmerica.org library of Teaching Resources: for support in developing Civics lessons, use the Refine Your Search box to select grade level, time period, subject, and key words for primary source sets and sample lesson plans.
+- EmergingAmerica.org library of Teaching Resources: for support in developing Civics lessons, use the check boxes and search window to select grade level, time period, subject, and key words for primary source sets and sample lesson plans.

 - Click here for links to Civics and History Education web resources (look for Web Resources on the navigation menu), copies of the Massachusetts History and Social Science Standards, local organizations, Massachusetts school district planning resources, archived presentation slides from the summer 2018 Civics Institute that we facilitated for the Massachusetts Department of Elementary and Secondary Education (DESE).

 - Local History Projects are an opportunity to pursue civic engagement by finding information about issues of historic and contemporary interest to the students’ own community.
 Projects can allow students to try out, sharpen, and show off skills that include yet extend beyond conventional classroom skills.
 Learn from Emerging America’s decades of direct experience leading civic engagement projects in its Windows on History program.

 - Library of Congress TPS consortium members focusing on civics education are linked on the website of Barat’s Citizen U, and listed below: